ImperialCollegeLondon/rcds_intro_cpp/Chapter09/README.md

 # Chapter 9

+## ROOT - TF1, TCanvas and TAppliaction

 ### Jesús Urtasun Elizari - University of Milan - 2019/20

-**Subject:** Base exercises in C++: TF1, TGraph, TCanvas e TApplication.
+**Subject:** Base exercises in C++: TF1, TGraph, TCanvas and TApplication.

-Before starting we suggest to create a folder for Lesson 4 where you can save all files that will be created for the exercise
+Before starting we suggest to create a folder for Chapter 9 where you can save all files that will be created for the exercise
 ```bash
 cd ~/           # go the home directory
 mkdir Chapter09  # create the directory Chapter09 in home